 The Los Angeles City Charter Sections 1158 and 1160 require periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate the required assets to pay benefits when due.
+The required contribution rate for the Postemployment Health Care Plan for the fiscal year ended June 30, 2018, was 4.92% of covered payroll, determined by the June 30, 2016 actuarial valuation.
+The required contribution rate for the Postemployment Health Care Plan for the fiscal year ended June 30, 2018, was 4.92% of covered payroll, determined by the June 30, 2016 actuarial valuation.
 The required contribution rate for the Postemployment Health Care Plan for the fiscal year ended June 30, 2017, was 4.74% of covered payroll, determined by the June 30, 2015 actuarial valuation.
-(Note: information for fiscal year 2018 is not yet available as of this report issue date.)
+(Note: information for fiscal year 2019 is not yet available as of this report issue date.)